 How to Get to Cinque Terre

+Where is Cinque Terre?
+This beautiful region is located in Northwestern Italy not too far from Florence.
 Getting to Cinque Terre can be really easy or really difficult depending on how you arrive.
 The closest airport to Cinque Terre will be Pisa.
 Traveling to Cinque Terre by train is the easiest way to get there.
 You can take the train from Florence to Cinque Terre for a day trip or from Pisa, Milan, Venice, Rome, or anywhere really!
+I suggest purchasing a ticket to whichever of the Cinque Terre towns you are staying in.

 Here are the times and prices to Cinque Terre from other major cities in Italy*: